 Warmth

-Winter boots don’t have to include insulation to be considered for winter travel.
-Many people like the freedom of being able to keep their feet warm with thick socks in waterproof boots, and put thinner socks on when the temps increase and they want more breathability.
-For those, our unsolicited but still waterproof picks, like the Salomon Cross Hike GTX, make a good pick.
+Winter boots don’t have to include a ton of insulation to be considered for winter travel.
+Many people like the freedom of keeping their feet warm with thick socks in waterproof boots so they can put thinner socks on when the temperatures increase and they want more breathability.
+For those people, the Merrell Moab Speed 2 Thermo Mid WP would be a good pick.

-Others prefer thick, cozy insulation at all times when trudging around in frigid conditions โ and may gravitate to models like the Oboz Bridger 7โ Insulated.
+Others prefer thick, cozy insulation at all times when trudging around in frigid conditions — and may gravitate to models like the Columbia Bugaboot III.
 If your feet run cold or you hike long distances at high altitudes, the KEEN Revel IV is an awesome option that’s rated to -25 degrees F.

 Waterproof Boots

-Waterproofing fights back against the incursion of water, being impervious to incoming moisture at any temperature.
-These models, like the Altra Lone Peak ALL-WTHR Mid 2 are particularly attuned to deep snow and temporary immersion in shallow standing or running water.
+Waterproofing fights back against water intrusion, being impervious to incoming moisture at any temperature.
+These models, like The North Face Chilkat, are particularly attuned to deep snow and temporary immersion in shallow standing or running water.

-Caution is needed here, as allowing the foot to maintain a 60% humidity level in the middle of exertion is a balancing factor.
-Those who get hot, sweaty feet while walking benefit from the ability to release excess perspiration even during colder months, and even when thereโs wet outside the boot itself.
+Caution is needed here, as allowing the foot to maintain a 60% humidity level during exertion is a balancing factor.
+Those who get hot, sweaty feet while walking benefit from the ability to release excess perspiration even during colder months, and even when it’s wet outside the boot itself.

-Many, if not most, winter hiking boots identified as waterproof now have โbreathableโ as a critical caveat to accomplish this feat, incorporating GORE-TEX or GORE-TEX-esque tech to prevent water from entering the boot but allowing vapor to escape.
+Many, if not most, winter hiking boots identified as waterproof now have “breathable” as a critical caveat to accomplish this feat, incorporating GORE-TEX or similar tech to prevent water from entering the boot but allowing vapor to escape.

 Insulation

 Most winter hiking boots have some level of insulation.
-It’s measured in grams and generally ranges from 100 g up to 600 g.
-Most of the boots included here, like our overall top pick, the KEEN Revel IV Mid Polar are in the 100-200g range.
-We find that offers the best warmth, without overheating during active hiking.
+It’s measured in grams and generally ranges from 100 g to 600 g.
+Most of the boots included here, like our overall top pick, the KEEN Revel IV Mid Polar, are in the 100-200g range.
+We find that it offers the best warmth without overheating during active hiking.
 On the extreme end of that spectrum, yet remarkably breathable, The North Face Fastpack Vectiv sports 200g Heatseeker Eco insulation.

 Comfort